americanthinker/dash-app-ceo-dashboard/README.md

   <img align="center" src="/assets/analyticspipeline3.png" width="1000" title="Analytics Pipeline">
 </p>

-1. Data entry is performed at the user level when applicants enter their information into the application form on the Elite Meet website.
+1. Data entry is performed at the user level when applicants enter their information into the application form on the [Elite Meet website](https://elitemeetus.org/).
 2. The raw data is then stored in a cloud Salesforce instance.
 3. Data is automatically pulled from Salesforce on a daily basis through their REST API.
-Schedule manager is PM2.
+Schedule manager is [PM2](https://pm2.keymetrics.io/).
-4. Data is cleaned and transformed on-site through an automated script and pushed to Heroku server on a daily basis.
+4. Data is cleaned and transformed on-site through an automated script and pushed to [Heroku](https://heroku.com) server on a daily basis.
-5. Data is programatically further transformed through the Dash app on the Heroku server.
+5. Data is programatically further transformed through the [Dash](https://plotly.com/dash/) app on the Heroku server.
 Git push to Heroku automatically generates the rebuild.
-6. End user (CEO) can access the app website on Heroku at any time of day.
+6. End user (CEO) can access the app website on [Heroku](https://heroku.com)at any time of day.
 <br></br>
 # Development workflow
 <p align="center">